The Ultimate Guide to Big Blind Defense

 Modern Short Stack Play (Part 1)

-In my over half a decade of playing MTTs for a living, the game has changed in many ways.
+Over a decade of playing MTTs for a living, I’ve seen the game change in many ways.

-Back in 2010, open-raising to three times the big blind was considered standard.
-Maybe, just maybe, you could only make it just 2.5x on the button, but 3x was the norm.
+For example, back in 2010, open-raising to three times the big blind was considered standard.
+You could sometimes make it just 2.5x on the button, but 3x was the norm.

-Defending the big blind with more than 15% of hands was also considered crazy back then, and players would argue on the internet about whether you could defend T-9 offsuit against a 2.5x button open or not.
+Defending the big blind with more than 15% of hands was also considered crazy back then, and players would argue on the internet about whether you could defend T-9 offsuit against a 2.5x button open.

-I’d love to see someone who hasn’t played online MTTs in five years take a shot in today’s games and trying to acclimatize themselves to the latest trends.
-I bet they would tag most winning regs as fish.
-People 3-bet shoving J-4 suited and defending the big blind with 8-5 offsuit… what is this nonsense?
+I’d love to see someone who hasn’t played online MTTs in five years take a shot at today’s games, and try to acclimate himself to the latest trends.
+He would probably tag most winning regs as fish–he’d see players defending the big blind with 8-5 offsuit and think, what is this nonsense?

-In this article series we’ll discuss modern short-stacked play from the blinds – generally with stacks of 20 big blinds or less.
+In this article series, we’ll discuss modern short-stacked play (~20 big blinds or less) from the blinds.

-I’ll be using a program called HoldemResources Calculator for some of the calculations and graphics, and I highly recommend downloading the program.
-For what it’s worth, there’s also another software called ICMizer out there that can be used for the same thing.
+I’ll be using a program called HoldemResources Calculator for some of the calculations and graphics, which I highly recommend downloading.
+Alternatively, there’s a program called ICMizer that can be used for the same thing.

-One of the funniest things about the shifting trends in the MTT world is the eternal debate on how wide we should defend our big blind.
+One of the funniest trends in the MTT world is the ongoing debate about how wide to defend the big blind.

 Basic Math and Exploitative Play

-I played my first hands of online poker around 2007, and back then the consensus was that we can defend the big blind fairly wide, since we’re getting good pot odds.
+I played my first hands of online poker in 2007.
+Back then, the consensus was to defend the big blind fairly wide, on account of getting good pot odds.

-Then, a couple of years later, every poker training video emphasized that defending too wide was a big mistake, because while we’re getting nice pot odds, we don’t get to realize all of our equity very often.
-It made sense: while you’re getting 3:1 on that pre-flop call, you’ll still have to pay more to get to showdown, often losing more chips with a speculative hand.
+Then, a couple years later, seemingly every poker training video claimed that defending too wide was a mistake, because while we’re getting nice pot odds, we don’t get to realize all of our equity very often.
+And that made sense–while you’re getting 3:1 on a preflop call, you’ll likely have to pay more to get to showdown, which means you’ll often lose more chips with a speculative hand.

-We started tagging players as fish for calling a single raise with a hand like 8-6 offsuit.
-And now in 2016 – BAZAM! – we’re supposed to defend wide again, because of… wait for it… pot odds.
+We started tagging players as fish for calling a single raise with hands like 8-6 offsuit.
+And now, in 2016, BAZAM!
+We’re supposed to defend wide again.
+Why?
+Pot odds.

-Here’s a common scenario to get us started (all examples are from a full ring table with antes):
+Here’s a common scenario to get us started (note: all examples are from a full ring table with antes):

 The first thing we need to do here is calculate our own pot odds.

 For the pot odds number to be accurate, the hand would have to end right here.
-But unless your opponent has precisely 2 big blinds in his stack, we can’t just say that we only need 18.9% equity to call because hold’em is a multi-street game and we aren’t guaranteed to see a showdown.
-We can still lose (or win) more chips in the hand – not to mention that we also have the option of 3-betting before the flop.
-In other words, the raw equity number isn’t very helpful at all.
+But unless your opponent has precisely 2 big blinds in his stack, we can’t just say that we only need 18.9% equity to call because, for one thing, hold’em is a multi-street game, and we aren’t guaranteed to see a showdown.
+In other words, we can still lose (or win) more chips in the hand.
+Also, we have the option of 3-betting before the flop.
+Consequently, this raw equity number isn’t very helpful.

 Here, our opponent is risking 3,200 to win 3,840.
-Even if he has blank cards, he automatically profit as long as it gets through 45.5% of the time – and this isn’t even taking into account all the pots he’ll win with a continuation bet.
-Assuming that the small blind defends a standard amount of around 15%, our defend rate needs to be 46.4% to prevent the auto-profit.
+Even if he has blank cards, he automatically profits so long as his raise gets through 45.5% of the time.
+And this isn’t taking into account all the pots he’ll win with a continuation bet.
+Assuming the small blind defends a standard amount of around 15%, our defend rate needs to be 46.4% to prevent our opponent from profiting.

 - We are getting tremendous odds to call a single raise from the big blind.

-- We really need to play back with a lot of hands from the big blind to avoid getting exploited by sharp opponents.
+- We need to play back with a lot of hands from the big blind to avoid being exploited by sharp opponents.

-But I’m not here to tell you obvious things.
-Instead, let’s go over our options in more depth.
+These are perhaps obvious points.
+I’m not here to tell you what’s obvious.
+So, let’s review our options in more depth.

 How to Defend the Big Blind in Practice

-A stack of 15–20 big blinds is commonly known as a resteal stack because it’s the most natural stack to 3-bet shove over an open.
+A stack of 15–20 big blinds is commonly known as a re-steal stack because it’s the most natural stack size to 3-bet shove over an open.
 In a scenario like the one above, 3-bet shoving is certainly a viable option with a lot of hands.
-But how do we decide which hands to 3-bet shove?
+But how do we decide which hands those are?

-Now, stop reading for a second, and think: What question do you need to ask yourself every time to be able to determine how wide you can 3-bet shove?
+Now, pause for a moment and think: What question should you ask yourself to determine how wide you can 3-bet shove?

 What percentage of hands is my opponent opening?

-Here are a few HoldemResources Calculator simulations where we have 19 big blinds and our opponent is minraising different ranges on the button (the small blind folds):
+Here are a few HoldemResources Calculator simulations in which we have 19 big blinds and our opponent is min-raising different ranges on the button (we’re assuming the small blind folds):

-Now, before we go any further, let me clarify something.
-Just because we can profit by 3-bet shoving doesn’t mean that we should shove all of these hands (more on this in just a second).
-But I believe that it’s important to realize how wide we can shove at all times.
-This foundation is so key; if you’re sure that you can shove hand x in spot y profitably, you immediately have an option available that makes you money.
-It’s just that it might not be the most profitable option.
+Before we go any further, let me clarify something.
+Just because we can profit by 3-bet shoving doesn’t mean that we should shove all of these hands (more on this below).
+But I believe that it’s crucial to realize how wide we can shove at all times.
+If you’re sure that you can shove a certain hand x in a certain spot y profitably, then you immediately have an option available that makes you money.
+It just might not be the most profitable option.

-Anyway, in this first example, the main takeaways are:
+Anyway, from this first example, there are two main takeaways:

-- Amazingly, even though our opponent only opens 28.8% of hands, we can still shove 22.9% of them ourselves – which is still assuming he’ll be calling optimally (which he’s not).
+- Amazingly, even though our opponent opens just 28.8% of hands, we can shove 22.9% of them ourselves (assuming he’ll be calling optimally, which is unlikely).

 As you can see, we can get away with shoving an insane amount of hands (40.6% of them, to be exact).
-Does this sound crazy?
-Well, it kind of is.
-Some takeaways:
+Does that seem crazy?
+Well, it is.
+Sort of.

-- See how K5s makes a bunch but J9o is still losing?
-Hold that thought –we’ll get there soon.
+- Do you see how well K5s does, but how J9o is still losing?
+Keep that in mind–we’ll get there soon.

-- This is still assuming that our opponent calls correctly, which in this case would be 31.8% and include hands such as K8o, K5s and JTo.
-Very few players are calling that garbage in reality, which makes shoving even more profitable.
+- This is still assuming that our opponent calls correctly, which in this case would be 31.8%, and include hands such as K8o, K5s and JTo.
+Very few players are calling with that kind of garbage in reality, which makes shoving even more profitable.

 3) Lastly, let’s look at the tendencies of a really aggressive button raiser.
-While this number may seem extreme, I can promise you that these players do exist.
-I have hundreds of winning regulars in my database who open over 80% over a big sample.
+While this number may seem extreme, I can promise you that some players are in fact this aggressive.
+I have hundreds of winning regulars in my database who open 80% or higher over a big sample.
 And remember: if the blinds are defending less than 55% of the time, the button is making an automatic profit opening 100% of hands!
-So, here’s what we can shove against a button opening range of 80% of hands (worst hands are T4o, 95o, 32s, 92s, etc):
+So, here’s what we can shove against a button opening range of 80% of hands (worst hands are T4o, 95o, 32s, 92s, etc.):